lowrycito/handbook/pages/study-manual-general-handbook-25-temple-and-family-history-work.md

   * Prepare family names for temple ordinances.

-The FamilySearch Tree app and FamilySearch Memories app enable people to participate in temple and family history work from mobile devices.
+The Family Tree app and FamilySearch Memories app enable people to participate in temple and family history work from mobile devices.

 Image